capsule-corp-ternoa/ternoa-js/README.md

 ## Run With Podman Tips
 In the next examples some useful Podman commands will be shown.
 It's important to note that most flags have been omitted in order to make the examples more concise.
 Before running anything make sure that the image was built from the the "Build And Run With Podman" step.

 If no command arguments are given by default it will try to build the starter-project project.
 To cancel this add `bash` at the end of the command.
-Example: `podman run tsdk bash`;
+Example: `podman run tsdk bash`.

 ### Remove Container After Exit
+A container that was run and it's job has been finished or the user has exited will not automatically be removed instead it will enter the Exit state.
+To make sure that the container is deleted and removed after it's being used the flag `--rm` should be used.

 ```bash
   # The --rm flag removes the container after usage.
   podman run --rm tsdk